-You were banded in spring in a wooded beaver pond (a type of wetland) near Lake Ontario, where you were nesting.
+You were banded in a wooded beaver pond (a type of wetland) in the parc national du Mont-Orford in spring where you were nesting.

 A year earlier your parents came here to nest too.
-Your mom laid you and nine other creamy White eggs in an old woodpecker hole.
+Your mom laid you and nine other creamy white eggs in an old woodpecker hole.
 Like most wood ducks, your mom preferred to nest in a natural cavity, or hole in a tree.
 Many people help wood ducks by putting up wooden "nest boxes" for them to build nests in.